Hi there! I am Olivera - an illustrator and surface pattern designer, helping you have a fabulous and easy artistic journaling journey!

+I used to make a lot of stuff.
 I love making stuff!
 I sew, make furniture, sculpt, do papier mache, decoupage, paint furniture, paint paintings, make fine art prints, make trinkets for my garden and whatnot.
 But, over the years many pieces that I didn't sell or give as a gift ended up in my attic, collecting dust.
 So I am channeling this huge desire to create beautiful things into a digital world where they would make "less" clutter.

 Atelier means art studio in French.